When travelling to a new city, the best advice I can give you is, listen.

-This is one of those cafes where you spend an hour looking at the menu because everything is just so darn good.
-It’s run by Aussies, but as an Aussie traveler, don’t let that put you off – they bring the best parts of every Aussie café to NYC.
-The line goes out the door and for good reason.
+One of those cafes where you spend an hour looking at the menu because everything is just so darn good.
+Aussies run it, but as an Aussie traveller, don’t let that put you off – they bring the best parts of every Aussie café to NYC.
+The line goes out the door and for a good reason.
 Nestled in the west village (and Midtown, and Bryant Park, and Noho, just to name a few) the blue awnings will draw you in, especially on a cold winter’s day – and it’s just as well, the coffee is TDF.
-But what I love MOST is the handy way they deal with your menu indecision, which is certain to happen when it comes to deciding between their hero dishes; Collective Granola and the Avocado Smash.
+But what I love MOST is the handy way they deal with your menu indecision, which is sure to happen when it comes to deciding between their hero dishes; Collective Granola and the Avocado Smash.
 They do the Brekkie Board, which is a half serving of each.
 GENIUS, much?

 No-one recommended I go to Bloomingdale’s and find one of the nicest restaurants of my ENTIRE trip, but once we headed into the famous department store in midtown Manhattan, we began seeing signs pointing towards Le Train Bleu and were urged on by the sales clerks to check it out.

-We wandered up the stairs and came across a quaint restaurant remodeled after the 19th-century luxury French night express train, the Calais-Mediterranée Express.
+We wandered up the stairs and came across a quaint restaurant remodelled after the 19th-century luxury French night express train, the Calais-Mediterranée Express.

-It’s incredible, with a menu to match, from seasonal soups and salads, to classic French sandwiches, like Croque Monsieur.
+It’s incredible, with a menu to match, from seasonal soups and salads to classic French sandwiches, like Croque Monsieur.
 DELISH.
-Definitely worth a visit, if only for the crème brûlée.
+Worth a visit, if only for the crème brûlée.

 Olivia Mackinnon is Senior Digital Content Producer for Sydney’s KIIS 1065 Kyle & Jackie O Show, when she’s not travelling the world she’s busy finding the best new and fun places to eat, drink and play in Sydney.
 Instagram: @oliviakmackinnon Twitter: @OliviaMackinnon